QuanHoangNgoc/Article-Writing-CS519-Scientific-Research-Methodology-/README.md

 Academic Writing, Reading Paper, Literature Review, Mind Map Survey, Critical Thinking for find ideas and how should write?

+## Acknowledgements

+ - I would like to express my deepest gratitude to [Chi Nguyen](https://youtu.be/McsdCuaP7L0?si=pV67Q9oT2xmwYndA) for their invaluable video and guidance throughout this project.

 ## Feedback